American Red Cross Volunteer Life Saving Corps Station

-American Red Cross Volunteer Life Saving Corps Station is a national historic site located at 2 Ocean Front North, Jacksonville Beach, Florida in Duval County.
-The building, constructed in 1947, is an example in the Art Modeme Style of local architect Jefferson Davis Powell.

-It was added to the National Register of Historic Places on May 5, 2014.
+American Red Cross Volunteer Life Saving Corps Station is a national historic site located at 2 Ocean Front North, Jacksonville Beach, in Duval County.
+As of 2014, the building is a part of to the National Register of Historic Places.
+The historic lifeguard station was donated to the city of Jacksonville Beach, the American Red Cross logos were removed, and the city continues to use it for lifeguards.